clockworkengineer/Constrictor/readme.md

 Python program that uses Google Drive Python API so access a users drive and make a copy of it to a local folder.

+For setting up the crentials and secrets for use with the API it is suggsested that [googles quickstart guide](https//developers.google.com/drive/v3/web/quickstart/python)  be consulted.

 		usage: GoogleDriveSync.py [-h] [-r] [-s SCOPE] [-e SECRETS] [-c CREDENTIALS] [-f FILEIDCACHE] [-t TIMEZONE]
 		                          folder